Clueless-Community/scrape-up/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Have you followed the code convention guidelines specified in the repository?
 - [ ] Have you included the updated method/function documentation in the `documentation.md` file?

-## Code Convention

-Please provide a brief explanation of how your code adheres to the code convention guidelines in the repository.
+- [ ] Have you included the method in the endpoints.md file?

-## Documentation
+## Resolves: [Issue Number]

-Please provide a brief explanation of how your changes have been documented in the `documentation.md` file.

-## Additional Information

-Please include any additional information or resources that may be relevant to this pull request.
+## Please upload a screenshot demonstrating the method you have created.